 Research the places you want to visit

-Having this information to hand will save from stress on arrival.
-You have to remember that you’re emersing yourself into a new culture, and this can come with unexpected challenges.
+Having this information on hand will save you from stress on arrival.
+It would be best to remember that you’re immersing yourself in a new culture, which can come with unexpected challenges.

 Internet backup is essential

 Having a backup should the internet go down in your accommodation or a coffee shop is critical.
 Purchase an unlocked mobile phone that you can tether to your laptop with a local sim.
 Another recommended option is purchasing a MiFi unit that is unlocked.
 These are the best options for making sure you are connected.

 Can you imagine working on a time-sensitive piece of work for a regular client and you’re unable to make the deadline because the internet goes down?